sebivenlo/esd-2024-jit-compiler/README.md

 ![Dev Containers: Reopen in Container](./project_management/images/reopen_in_container.png)

 ## Challenges
-1. Manually compile program and view bytecode (see how compilation work)
+1. Manually compile a script and view bytecode (see how compilation work)

    a.
 [Java bytecode](/workshop/java/README.md)